RanvierMUD/ranviermud/docs/extending/areas/quests.md

 The easiest approach is to make an NPC a quest giver (questor).
 This functionality is not a feature of the core engine itself but rather of the `quest` command in the `ranvier-quests` bundle.
-If you would like to modify the base functionality of how questors work see that bundle.
+If you would like to modify the base functionality of how questors work, see the commands directory of that bundle.

 The base functionality of questors also includes updates to the `look` command in `ranvier-commands` which places small progress indicators next to the NPC's name when the